Azure/azure-sdk/docs/general/design.md

 {% include requirement/MUST id="general-sovereign-cloud-1" %} allow the developer to set the endpoint to be used within the client construction.

-{% include requirement/MUST id="general-sovereign-cloud-2" %} consult the appropriate Azure Core mechanism for determining the endpoint in the case the `ARM_DATA_ENDPOINT` global setting is configured.
+{% include requirement/MUST id="general-sovereign-cloud-2" %} consult the appropriate Azure Core mechanism for determining the endpoint in the case the `ARM_DATA_ENDPOINT_URL` global setting is configured.

 {% include requirement/MUST id="general-sovereign-cloud-3" %} support sovereign clouds, as specified by the `AZURE_CLOUD` global setting.
 If the `AZURE_CLOUD` global setting is configured but not understood, an error should be produced.